paritytech/canvas/README.md

 * [Canvas UI](https://paritytech.github.io/canvas-ui/)
 * [polkadot-js](https://polkadot.js.org/apps/)

-If you are looking for a quickstart we can recommend [ink!'s Guided Tutorial for Beginners](https://substrate.dev/substrate-contracts-workshop/#/0/building-your-contract).
+If you are looking for a quickstart, we can recommend [ink!'s Guided Tutorial for Beginners](https://substrate.dev/substrate-contracts-workshop/#/0/building-your-contract).